ledger/ledger/doc/GLOSSARY.md

 **Journal**: A record of all the financial transactions of a person or firm.
 This data of where money goes can be collated into reports.
 This used to be done with a physical book, called a ledger, where each account was on one page.
-Each debit or credit in the journal was transfered to the appropriate account page and the pages were totalled to produce reports.
+Each debit or credit in the journal was transferred to the appropriate account page and the pages were totalled to produce reports.
 This process is now done with the Ledger software which creates reports from the journal.
 A journal is sometimes called a register.